mayooear/gpt4-pdf-chatbot-langchain/README.md

-# Ask Ananda Library - A RAG Chatbot for Your PDF Files, Audio Files, and YouTube Videos
+# The Ananda Chatbot - A RAG Chatbot for Your PDF Files, Audio Files, and YouTube Videos

 Build a chatGPT chatbot for multiple Large PDF files, audio files, and YouTube videos.
 Optionally generate the PDF fileset from a Wordpress database.